Close

 Karen is currently the Midday On-Air Personality at Foxy 107.1/104.3 (WFXC/WFXK.)
 She enjoys cooking, working out, playing with her young son and volunteering in the community.

-Chatham Community Library is excited to announce in-person computer and technology classes in May and June.
+Chatham Community Library is excited to announce in-person computer classes in November and December.
 Classes are free and open to the public.
 Registration is required except for drop-in sessions.
 Class descriptions and registration links can be found at www.chathamcountync.gov/ComputerClasses.
-Drop-in Computer & Tech Assistance Thursday, May 8, 3:00 – 4:30 p.m.
+Drop-in Computer & Tech Assistance Thursdays, November 13 & December 11, 3:00 – 4:30 p.m.
 Community members may […]